data-to-insight/csc-validator-be-cin/docs/index.md

 CIN validator extensions: We are currently in the process of organising how to port the 903 validation tool over to the same framework as the CIN validation tool.
 Doing so will improve our insight into how we can build other validation tools on top of the CIN/903 validator more easily.

-CSV functionality: the tool should eventually be able to take in CSVs as well as XMLs, it should also be able to output XMLs as the current method of conversion offered byt he DfE is very slow and clunky.
+CSV functionality: the tool should eventually be able to take in CSVs as well as XMLs, it should also be able to output XMLs as the current method of conversion offered by the DfE is very slow and clunky.